Radhi126/AlfidoTech_Internship-Task2-Number-Guessing-Game/README.md

 # 🎯 Number Guessing Game (with GUI)

 A fun and interactive **Number Guessing Game** built using **Python** and **Tkinter**.
-This project was developed as part of my **internship at Alfifo Tech** 🚀.

 ---

 ## 📌 Features